Simucube/simucube-docs.github.io/docs/Tuner/Wireless wheels.md

 ![](assets/SteeringWheelValoViewLEDEditAddEffectSameEffect.png)

-- The right side panel is effect list and is in hierarchical order starting from the top.
+- The right-side panel is effect list and is in hierarchical order starting from the top.
     - Click any of the effects to select it, it will become highlighted with orange color.
     - Click and hold three (3) lines to move the effect up or down.
-    - X on the right side area will delete the effect from the list.
+    - X on the right-side area will delete the effect from the list.

-- Icon with three (3) hollowed circles indicate an ramping effect
+- Icon with three (3) hollowed circles indicate a ramping effect
-- Icon with circle and dot in middle idicates non-ramping effect
+- Icon with circle and dot in middle indicates non-ramping effect

 ### Editing LED colors ###

 1. Select the LED(s) you would like to change from the image, by clicking the LED location area.
     - Selected LEDs will appear at the bottom panel.
 2. In the bottom panel you can now click the square.
 The square is divided into two parts, top and bottom (depending on the effect) and you can select them.
-    - When you select, an white indicator will tell you that that part of the LED has been selected.
+    - When you select, a white indicator will tell you that that part of the LED has been selected.
 3. Choose a color picker and pick the color you like.
-    - Make sure you have color not selected as black, since more darker color you choose, more dimmer it appears.
+    - Make sure you have color not selected as black, since darker color you choose, more dimmer it appears.
 4. For visualization, press test button.

 ![](assets/SteeringWheelValoViewLEDEditSelectColor.png)